For Our Future

 Project Four Eco Arts Community Celebration

-The ‘Eco Arts Community Celebration’ will weave together the outcomes of Projects One, Two and Three in the new Cowes Cultural and Community Centre.
+The ‘Eco Arts Community Celebration’ wove together the outcomes of Projects One, Two and Three at Wonthaggi ArtSpace.

 Timeframe